nseecharan/JavaScript-Ajax-ResApi-Simple/README.md

 # Updates
+*12.02.2021 - Semi return to working on this project for this year.
+Updated how the paging for this web application works, and fixed some minor bugs.
+Well the holiday season is upon us, so I will return to my personal development vacation.*

 *10.18.2021 - Many of the features I planned to implement have been finished.
 The remaining are just quality of life features.
 That in mind, I will be taking a break to focus on personal learning, and my own wellness.
 Work may resume next month, or early next year. -Nigel*

 # JavaScript Ajax RestApi